10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 Lauderdale-by-the-Sea may be tiny, but what this quaint town lacks in size it more than makes up for in sheer beauty and a slew of visit-worthy attractions and things to do.
 Serenely fronted by lusciously soft golden sand, this seaside village is the perfect spot for visitors hoping to enjoy a quiet day at the beach.

 Located just over 34 miles north of Miami and 10 miles north of Fort Lauderdale, this pretty spot boasts ample opportunities for visitors to shop, eat, fish, lounge, sunbathe, and play in the waves without having to fight the crowds found at Florida's larger, more popular destinations.

-Its adorable sidewalk cafés and abundant live music make it easy to slip into vacation mode, while local parks allow visitors to appreciate the natural beauty found in this part of the state.
+The town's adorable sidewalk cafés and abundant live music make it easy to slip into vacation mode, while local parks allow visitors to appreciate the natural beauty found in this part of the state.

 1. Pull Up an Adirondack Chair in Anglin's Square

 Colorful Anglin's Square serves as the heart of Lauderdale-by-the-Sea's oceanfront district.
 A hub of activity, this buzz-worthy spot is the place to be if you're hoping to enjoy a refreshing ocean breeze with a delectable meal.
 Not only will you find a slew of fantastic restaurants catering to every price range, but this beachfront hot spot boasts enough funky stores to tempt your inner shopaholic.